Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 Multithreaded: deal with multiple tasks at once by defining multiple threads<br>
 Architecture Neutral: it is not dependent on the architecture.<br>

+<h2>TYPES OF JAVA APPLICATIONS</h2>
+Console-Based Applications
+GUI Applications
+Web Applications (Servlet-based)
+Desktop Applications
+Mobile Applications
+DATABASE APPLICATIONS (JDBC)
+MULTITHREADED APPLICATIONS
+NETWORK APPLICATIONS (SERVER-CLIENT)

+<h2>COMPONENTS OF JAVA</h2>
 <h2>Introduction to JDK</h2>
-The Java Development Kit (JDK) is a comprehensive software package provided by Oracle Corporation for Java development.
-It serves as an essential toolkit for developers to write, compile, debug, and run Java applications.
-The JDK includes various tools, libraries, and utilities necessary for Java development, making it a fundamental component of the Java ecosystem
+JDK (Java Development Kit) is a comprehensive software development kit that includes all the essential tools, libraries, and documentation for Java development.
+It provides a complete development environment, including the JRE and additional tools like the Java compiler (javac), debugger (jdb), and various utilities.

+<h2>JRE</h2>
+JRE (Java Runtime Environment) is a software bundle encompassing the necessary runtime libraries, class libraries, and JVM implementation.
+It offers the runtime environment required to execute Java applications, ensuring their proper functioning.
+However, JRE does not include the tools needed for Java development.

 <h2>What is JVM?</h2>
-JVM stands for Java Virtual Machine it is a Java interpreter.
-It is responsible for loading, verifying, and executing the bytecode created in Java.
-Although it is platform dependent which means the software of JVM is different for different Operating Systems it plays a vital role in making Java platform Independent.
+JVM (Java Virtual Machine) is a crucial element of the Java platform.
+It is a virtual machine that executes compiled Java bytecode, enabling Java programs to run independently across different hardware and operating systems.
+JVM handles essential tasks like memory management, garbage collection, and bytecode interpretation or just-in-time (JIT) compilation.

 <h2>What is JIT?</h2>
 JIT stands for (Just-in-Time) compiler is a part of JRE, it is used for better performance of the Java applications during run-time.
 The use of JIT is mentioned in step by step process mentioned below: